travelping/cennsonic/kube/docs/setup.md

 * [Ubuntu 18.04]
 * [CentOS 7]

+Each host name should consist of two parts: node name and cluster name.
+The cluster name should be the same on all nodes whereas the node names should be different.
+If a cluster is named "cluster.example.org" and there are nodes "master-01" and "worker-01", then the hosts should be named:

+* master-01.cluster.example.org
+* worker-01.cluster.example.org

 Fully qualified domain name should be both output of the "hostname" command and content of the "/etc/hostname" file.
-For example if you setup a host named "master-01.example.org" this should be the value.
-Especially on Ubuntu it is often the case when the value is just "master-01", then it should be fixed.
+For example if you setup a host named "master-01.cluster.example.org" this should be the value.
+Especially on Ubuntu it is often the case when the value is just "master-01".
+Should be fixed then.

 The hosts should be accessibe via SSH.
 The SSH port should either be default (22) or configured in [SSH Config] file as there will be no way to specify a